Jus ad bellum: Legitimate authority

+Declarations of war

+Historically, the principle of legitimate authority required declarations of war.
+For example, in his Summa Theologica St. Thomas Aquinas notes that to be a just war, war has not only to be declared publicly, but also must be declared by the proper authority.
+Similarly, section III of the Hague Convention of 1907 required hostilities to be preceded by a reasoned declaration of war or by an ultimatum with a conditional declaration of war.

+In the period following World War I, the Kellogg–Briand Pact of 1928 attempted to curtail the right of signatories to unilaterally declare war, stating that "the settlement or solution of all disputes or conflicts of … shall never be sought except by pacific means."

+The United Nations Charter, negotiated following World War II, included a number of provisions, to similar effect.
+For example, Article 2 requires that member-states "settle their international disputes by peaceful means" and "refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state".

+Since the 1950s, declarations of jus ad bellum have dropped dramatically.
+This may be because the cost of complying with international humanitarian law has increased, incentivising states to avoid admitting they are in a formal state of war.

 Probability of success

 According to this principle, there must be good grounds for concluding that aims of the just war are achievable.
 This principle emphasizes that mass violence must not be undertaken if it is unlikely to secure the just cause.
 This criterion is to avoid invasion for invasion's sake and links to the proportionality criteria.
 One cannot invade if there is no chance of actually winning.
 However, wars are fought with imperfect knowledge, so one must simply be able to make a logical case that one can win; there is no way to know this in advance.
 These criteria move the conversation from moral and theoretical grounds to practical grounds.
-Essentially, this is meant to gather coalition building and win approval of other state actors.

 Last resort

 The principle of last resort stipulates that all non-violent options must first be exhausted before the use of force can be justified.
 Diplomatic options, sanctions, and other non-military methods must be attempted or validly ruled out before the engagement of hostilities.
 Further, in regard to the amount of harm—proportionally—the principle of last resort would support using small intervention forces first and then escalating rather than starting a war with massive force such as carpet bombing or nuclear warfare.